cyralinc/terraform-okta-idp/README.md

 This module provides the complete configuration to integrate Okta as an Identity Provider to Cyral Control Plane.
 It applies an equivalent configuration as described in the [Cyral documentation for Okta SSO](https://cyral.com/docs/sso/sso-okta).

+## Note

+This module will only work for Control Planes with version >= 2.24.

 ## Usage

 ```terraform